 - the effects of vesting and non-vesting conditions on the measurement of cash-settled sharebased payments; - share-based payment transactions with a net settlement feature for withholding tax obligations; and - a modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled.

 The amendments are effective for annual periods beginning on or after January 1, 2018.
 Earlier application is permitted.
-The Company has not yet begun the process of evaluating the impact this new standard will have on its financial statements.
+The Company is evaluating the impact this new standard will have on its financial statements.

 4. EQUIPMENT